SCOPELabUTA/SCOPELabUTA.github.io/_pages/about.md

 ---

 ### <i class="fa fa-fw fa-cat" aria-hidden="true"></i> About SCOPE Labs
 SCOPE Lab works on techniques for **s**howing **c**orrectness **o**f all **p**rogram **e**xecutions.
 We aims to develop foundational technologies for improving the reliability of software systems.
-A core theme of our research is to reduce the effort needed by developers to ensure software systems work correctly.
-To reduce the "effort," we focus on building autoamted verification, debugging and synthesis techniques for the software implementation (code) _and_ the software design (model).
+A core theme of our research is to reduce the effort needed by developers to ensure their software system works correctly.
+To reduce the "effort" we focus on building autoamted verification, debugging and synthesis techniques for the software implementation (code) _and_ the software design (model).

 We are part of the [Computer Science and Engineering Department](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse) at [The University of Texas at Arlington](https://www.uta.edu/) (UTA).